Horseshoe Crabs And The Biomedical Industry... Know The Truth

 5. Where do the crabs you bleed come from?

 Most of the crabs that come to our facility are from Massachusetts waters, Vineyard Sound, Nantucket Sound, and Buzzards Bay.
-Fisherman catch them a number of different ways but must follow strict regulations on size, number of crabs harvested, and quota management.
+Fishers catch them using different techniques, but they must follow strict regulations on size, number of crabs harvested, and abide by strict quotas

 6. How does the process of bleeding crabs work?

-The process is very similar to when people donate blood.
-The crabs are checked for good health, placed in a very clean laboratory, where we disinfect a portion of the shell, and carefully insert a sterile needle.
-The crabs have a sinus in the dorsal aspect of their body just under the shell that holds excess blood, we collect from that region.
-The way the crabs are held, limits the blood that can be harvested to the dorsal sinus, the majority of the blood which is in the gill area is untouched.
-Studies have shown that the crabs tolerate this process very well and the overwhelming majority survives.
+Every crab that enters our facility is checked for health, has it’s sex determined then the vendor and origin recorded.
+This is all reported to regulators monthly .
+The process itself is very similar to when people donate blood.
+The crabs are placed in a very clean laboratory, where we disinfect a portion of the shell and carefully insert a sterile needle.
+The crabs have a sinus in the dorsal aspect of their body just under the shell that holds excess blood; we collect from that region.
+The crabs are held in a very specific manner, limiting the blood that can be harvested from the dorsal sinus.
+The majority of the blood, which remains in the gill area, is untouched.
+The process takes only a few minutes and the crabs are held in darkened areas and kept moist before being returned to the supplier.
+Studies have shown that the crabs tolerate this process very well, and the overwhelming majority of animals survive.

 7. What threats face the horseshoe crabs today, are they endangered?